AnalyzeWithRupaliPal/Storytelling-Case-Study-Airbnb-NYC/README.md

 # Storytelling-Case-Study-Airbnb-NYC

 💡 1.
-Overview with a Powerful Hook (Why Does This Matter?)
+Overview with a Powerful Hook

 "Imagine you're an Airbnb host in NYC, struggling to price your listing.
 Charge too high, and you lose bookings; too low, and you leave money on the table.
 My analysis was designed to solve this exact problem—helping hosts maximize revenue using data-driven insights."
 ________________________________________
 🔍 2.
-Define the Problem Clearly (What Were You Solving?)
+Defining the Problem

 •	Business Challenge: "NYC has thousands of Airbnb listings with varying prices, demand, and occupancy rates.
 Many hosts fail to optimize pricing, leading to lost revenue."
 •	Objective: "I set out to analyze Airbnb data to uncover key pricing drivers, demand fluctuations, and borough-wise trends to help hosts make informed decisions."
 ________________________________________
 🛠️ 3.
-Explain Your Approach (How Did You Solve It?)
+Explaining Approach

 •	Data Collection & Cleaning:
 ✔ "I worked with Airbnb’s dataset, handling missing values using mean imputation for price gaps and mode imputation for categorical data."